 “Insulin is a potent vasodilator,” says Dr. Mike T. Nelson, a physiologist, nutrition consultant and adjunct professor at the Carrick Institute.
 “As best as we can figure out, consuming some carbs before training should bump up insulin.
 Simple carbs are easier to digest and typically have more of an insulin release overall.”

 This is an antioxidant that a lot of people think is the same thing as cocoa extract.
 Cocoa extract is a great source of this antioxidant but it’s also found in tea and apples in lower amounts.

-Unlike a couple of the previous entries there’s a ton of evidence and little doubt that epicatechins improve nitric oxide production.
-As assessed by flow-mediated vasodilation, epicatechins reliably improve blood flow by about 2 percent as well as potentially helping insulin sensitivity.(13)(14)(15)(16)
+Unlike a couple of the previous entries there’s a ton of evidence and little doubt that epicatechins (and other antioxidants) enhance the bioactivity of nitric oxide by protecting it from oxidative breakdown.(15) Epicatechins reliably improve flow-mediated dilation (that’s the dilation of an artery when blood flow increases in it) by about 2 percent, as well as potentially helping insulin sensitivity.(16)(17)(18)(19)

 If you’re taking cocoa bean polyphenols the standard dose is 500 to 1000 milligrams but of course, you can always eat dark chocolate: about 40 grams or 200 calories of the stuff would make taking pills unnecessary.